 Should Olive Oil be Refrigerated Once Opened?

 Refrigeration will extend the life of olive oil without harming the oil.
 The oil will become cloudy and solidify in the refrigerator, but this will not significantly affect the quality or flavor.
 When the oil is warmed to room temperature it will return to a liquid state and its color will be restored.
 Refrigeration does not harm most grades of olive oil, but it is not recommended for expensive extra virgin varieties because condensation may develop in the bottle, affecting the flavor.

-Olive should keep a minimum of 15 months if it is properly stored.
+If it is properly stored, the shelf life of olive oil is a minimum of 15 months.
 If it is stored in its original container and remains unopened, it should last for 2 years or more.

 Olive oil has the best flavor when it is used within a year after it is pressed and it is at its peak within 2 or 3 months after pressing.
 Unlike many types of wine, olive oil does not improve with age.
 As olive oil ages, it continually degrades and the acidity level rises.
-As a result, an older bottle of olive oil may have an unpleasant odor and taste.
-The oil will be neither harmful if consumed, nor very pleasing.
+As a result, an older bottle of olive oil may have an unpleasant odor and taste, but it is still safe to consume.